YarnSpinnerTool/YarnSpinner-Rust/docs/src/working_with_yarn_slinger/bevy_plugin/compiling_yarn_files.md

 If for some reason you do not wish to start compilation right away, you can *defer* this process.
 To do this, construct the `YarnSpinnerPlugin` with `YarnSpinnerPlugin::deferred()` when adding it.
 Then, whenever you are ready to start the compilation, you can send a `LoadYarnProjectEvent`.
 Its construction methods are identical to the `YarnSpinnerPlugin`.
+In fact, when not running in deferred mode, the `YarnSpinnerPlugin` simply relays its setting to a `LoadYarnProjectEvent` and sends it.

 ## Settings